Maffey/ethical-hacking-course/README.md

 This makes so that all traffic coming to port 80, which is the default port of HTTP websites, will instead be redirected to port 10 000, which is the port the SSLstrip tool uses.

+Additionally, in order to make SSLstrip work with other packet-modifying tools, we need to change our standard forwarding *iptables* rule to rules we use for internal testing:

+`iptables -I INPUT -j NFQUEUE --queue-num <number>` `iptables -I OUTPUT -j NFQUEUE --queue-num <number>`

+Similarly, the source and destination ports in source code must be changed to 10 000 as well.